veyon/docs/Development/CrossCompilingForWindows.md

-# Cross compiling iTALC for Windows on Linux
+# Cross compiling Veyon for Windows on Linux

 ## Preparations